Numbering (computability theory)

-In computability theory a numbering is the assignment of natural numbers to a set of objects such as functions, rational numbers, graphs, or words in some formal language.
+In computability theory a numbering is an assignment of natural numbers to a set of objects such as functions, rational numbers, graphs, or words in some formal language.
 A numbering can be used to transfer the idea of computability and related concepts, which are originally defined on the natural numbers using computable functions, to these different types of objects.

 Common examples of numberings include Gödel numberings in first-order logic, the description numbers that arise from universal Turing machines and admissible numberings of the set of partial computable functions.